• Navigate with Confidence

 What and where is the best launch ramp with

-Places to go, and places to travel are easy to find in the San Juans.
+IMO, it is Squalicum Harbor.
+Places to go and places to travel are easy to find in the San Juans.
+But you need to know where to start.
 For me, cheap travel is part of the deal.
-What can be less expensive than going on a cruise with your own boat, it's like having your own condo rental or vacation house with you all the time.
-Okay maybe boat camping is a little squeezed, but the big problem is, where do you launch, and where do you leave your car for a week or more?
+What can be less expensive than going on a cruise with your own boat?
+It's like having your own condo rental or vacation house with you all the time.
+Okay, maybe boat camping is a little squeezed, but the big problem is, where do you launch, and where do you leave your car for a week or more?
 Squalicum Harbor in Bellingham is a resounding first choice and parking is free, (Update: better check with harbormaster) no others come close for time, distance, convenience, or facilities, none in my opinion.!

 Satellite view of the Squalicum Harbor launching ramp in Bellingham, Wa